FraCSPy/FraCSPy/docs/source/installation.rst

 within whatever coding environment you wish.
 This will pull the latest stable release and install it correctly within your working environment.

-If you wish to install the package in a more manual fashion, the source files can be pulled from github and then installed directly.
+If you wish to install the package in a more manual fashion, the source files can be pulled from GitHub and then installed directly.
 Below we explain how to do this on both a Linux/Mac environment and on a Windows environment.

 **Linux & Mac**